Nassau Yacht Charters

 The Best Reasons to Charter a Yacht in Nassau

-Imagine a vacation paradise that is close by, offers a tropical climate, and encompasses beautiful beaches and crystal clear waters.
-You are picturing Nassau, the capital and largest city of the Bahamas, and the main destination for yacht charters in the Bahamas.
+Imagine a vacation paradise that offers a tropical climate, beautiful beaches, and crystal clear waters.
+You are picturing Nassau, the capital and largest city of the Bahamas.
+Located on the island of New Providence, when you reserve a private boat charter to Nassau in the Bahamas, you’re preparing to embark on a vacation that’s unlike any other.

 Nassau is the ideal place to start a Bahamas yacht charter

-Nassau is located on New Providence Island, and features an attractive harbor, year-round warm temperatures, and nearby Paradise Island.
-Nassau International Airport and its adjacent private jetport are easily accessed from both the US and Europe.
-It’s the perfect launching point for your Bahamas yacht charter.
+Nassau is located on New Providence Island, and features an attractive harbor, year-round warm temperatures, and is close by to the enchanting Paradise Island.
+Nassau International Airport and its adjacent private jetport are easily accessed from both the United States and Europe.
+Suffice it to say, due to its location, it’s the perfect launching point for your Bahamas yacht charter.

 Local festivities and cuisine

-While on your Nassau yacht charter vacation, you will be welcomed into some of the native festivities, such as a weekly fish fry or the parade of colorful costumes in the Junkanoo celebration.
+While on your Nassau yacht charter vacation, there are a variety of local customs waiting to explored.
+You will have access to thrilling festivities, such as a weekly fish fry or the parade of colorful costumes in the Junkanoo celebration – a local holiday that’s celebrated each year on December 26th with a massive parade, vibrant outfits, and joyful music.
 The culture of the Bahamas can be found in its historic streets, museums, churches, friendly locals, and delicious cuisine of Nassau.
+Known for its fresh seafood – including conch – tropical fruit, and savory rice dishes.

 Nassau is known for world-class golf courses

 If golf is your passion, Nassau is the yacht charter destination for you.
-It is home to some of the most beautiful and challenging golf courses in the Caribbean, complete with stunning ocean views and breathtaking scenery.
+With one of many accommodating Nassau boat rentals, you can access some of the most beautiful golf courses in the region.
 Besides the golf course at Atlantis, the par-72 Ocean Club Golf Course overlooks Nassau Harbour and the Atlantic, and the Royal Blue Golf Course features 18 holes designed by Jack Nicklaus.
-Whether you’re a pro or a complete beginner, golf in Nassau and Paradise Island is an experience you’ll remember for a lifetime.
+Whether you’re a pro or a complete beginner, playing golf in Nassau and on Paradise Island is an experience you’ll remember for a lifetime.

 World-famous Atlantis Resort

 Atlantis Resort is located on Paradise Island, which is connected to New Providence Island by two bridges.
-Whether day or night, there is an amazing selection of activities and attractions to discover at Atlantis.
+Whether day or night, there is an amazing selection of activities and attractions to discover at Atlantis, even if you’re staying on an opulent Nassau yacht charter instead of at the resort.
 Take the entire family to the Aquaventure water park and its thrilling water slides.
 Play a round of golf at the world-renowned Atlantis Golf Course.
 Book the experience of a lifetime and swim with dolphins in Dolphin Cay.
 At night, enjoy cocktails and dance the night away, or try your luck at the Atlantis Casino.

 Nassau beaches are out of this world

-There are 17 powdery sand beaches on Nassau and Paradise Island, perfect for playing in, a seaside picnic, or a romantic sunset walk.
-The brilliant aqua-colored water stays around 80-degrees for perfect swimming conditions, and there are 300 days of sunshine each year.
-Whether you want to lounge in a hammock or enjoy a beach-side meal, Nassau has the perfect beaches for it.
+There are 17 powdery sand beaches on Nassau and Paradise Island, perfect for laying out on, enjoying a seaside picnic, or a taking a romantic sunset walk.
+The brilliant turquoise blue water stays around 80-degrees Fahrenheit year-round, which makes for ideal swimming conditions.
+Not to mention the fact that the island experiences around 300 days of sunshine each year.
+Whether you want to lounge in a hammock or enjoy a seaside meal, Nassau has the perfect beaches for it.
 Sail around the island to the miles of sand at Cable Beach, or find a quiet place all your own.
+With your own private yacht rental, you can cruise around the island until you find a secluded space to call your own.
 Take a dip in the calm, shallow water, snorkel right from the beach, or venture below the waves to the colorful coral reefs teeming with beautiful marine life.

 Endless water sports and activities

 The water sports and activities available in Nassau make it a truly unique destination.
-Some of the world’s best diving, snorkeling and deep sea fishing sites are in the Bahamas, but you can also swim with dolphins, head below the waves for a shark encounter, or see majestic stingrays up close.
-The waters surrounding New Providence and Paradise Islands are also ideal for enjoying the water toys and sports available on your charter yacht.
+Some of the world’s best diving, snorkeling, and deep sea fishing sites are in the Bahamas, but you can also swim with dolphins, head below the waves for a shark encounter, or see majestic stingrays up close.
+The waters surrounding New Providence and Paradise Islands are also ideal for enjoying the water toys and sports available on your charter yacht – such as kayaks, paddle boards, jet skis, snorkels, surfboards, and more.

 Nassau is a shopper’s paradise